amagioss/slv/website/docs/quick-start.md

 ```

 ### Create a new vault
-A vault stores secrets in encrypted format in SLV.
-Let’s quickly create one that’s accessible to the environment we just set up.
+A [vault](/docs/components/vault) stores secrets in encrypted format in SLV.
+Let's quickly create one that's accessible to the environment we just set up.
 ```bash
 slv vault new --vault test.slv.yaml --env-self
 ```